Azure/arc_jumpstart_docs/docs/azure_jumpstart_arcbox/ITPro/_index.md

   <img src="./pbi_esu_forecast_screenshot.png" alt="ESU Forecast" width="45%" />
 </p>

-### How to setup the ArcBox PBI Dashboards
+### How to set up the ArcBox PBI Dashboards

 1. Installed on _ArcBox-Client_ VM is the "ArcBox PBI Dashboard".
 There is a shortcut to this on the desktop of the _ArcBox-Client_ VM.

 ![Screenshot showing ArcBox desktop with ArcBox Power BI Dashboard](./pbi_arcbox_desktop.png)

-2. Open the "ArcBox PBI Dashboard" template, upon first opening Power BI, it will reqest a sign in.
+2. Open the "ArcBox PBI Dashboard" template.
+Upon first opening Power BI, it will request a sign in.
 Enter a valid user or click cancel to ignore.

 ![Screenshot showing PBI requesting a sign in](./pbi_sign_in.png)